Help Your Body Receive the Truth of Affirmations

 © Parkinsons Recovery

-What is a Tongue-Twister?
+What is a tongue-twister?

 A tongue-twister is a phrase that is designed to be difficult to articulate properly.
 Tongue-twisters rely on similar but distinct phenomena, unfamiliar constructs or other strange combinations of the sound and meaning of words.
 Tongue-twisters use a combination of alliteration and rhyme.
 They have two or three sequences of sounds.
 The same sequences are repeated with an exchange of similar sounds.